DaryaShyroka/russian-to-english-stt/final_report.md

 - Analysis: our WER score is low because we were not able to train the model on enough data.
 If we could have trained the model on all of the data available in the Common Voice Russian dataset, I'm sure the WER would have gone down further. (future work)

-- Strategies for future: get more disk space (somehow), parallelize on TPUs, save checkpoints of a pretrained model, and train the pretrained model on more data

 2200 training examples:

 Step 	Training Loss 	Validation Loss 	Wer 	Runtime 	Samples Per Second